-National Dental Hygiene Month
+National Dental Hygiene Month 2013

 Rinsing your mouth each day with an anti-microbial mouth rinse is another important step you can take to prevent gum disease (gingivitis).
 Think about it—teeth make up less than half of your mouth.
 Brushing and flossing cannot get all plaque and germs.
 Be sure to finish your oral care routine with an antiseptic mouthwash with the ADA Seal of Acceptance.
 Speak with your dental hygienist for more information on which mouth rinse is right for you and read on for more educational information and resources:

 Other Resources from the Wm.
-Wrigley Jr. Company
+Wrigley Jr. Company:

 - A Clinical Overview of Sugarfree Gum.